Emergency Plan

 • Petawawa Research Forest trails – Good near roads, and spotty farther into the bush.

-6. When travelling in the back country, bring extra equipment such as:
+6. When traveling in the backcountry, bring extra equipment such as:

 • Energy food and a hot drink in a thermos